IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

   $ appsody build
   ```
 - When the command runs successfully, it will generate `app-deploy.yaml` files in the project parent folder.
 - Open `app-delpoy.yaml` file and add a namespace section as shown below.
 Here the namespace name will be the name where you want to deploy your application.
-In this code pattern, the app will be deployed in `weather-app` namespace which was created using `oc new-project` in OpenShift cluster.
+In this code pattern, the app will be deployed in `weather-app` namespace which was created using `oc new-project` in the OpenShift cluster.
+You can use `kabanero` namespace as well.
   > Note: It is recommended that you use separate namespaces either for individual applications/projects.

   ```